KeystoneDH/2024/_src/index.md

 new things without being sure you understand them.
 This theme celebrates immersive experience and experimentation in digital humanities, especially marked in the adventurous work of
 <a href="#homeText">our keynote presenters</a>!</p>
+<p>Thank you for your submissions!
+The <a href="cfp.html">call for papers</a> is now closed, and we are planning the schedule, to be posted soon.</p>
 <p>Students, early-career and non-traditional scholars, faculty researchers, digital scholarship librarians,
-designers, developers, explorers experimenting with “digital humanities” are all welcome to apply at our <a href="cfp.html">Call for Papers</a>.
+designers, developers, explorers experimenting with “digital humanities” are all welcome to register and attend.</p>
 --->

 <!--- Used for Keynotes in main-top.html --->